wiseman-timelord/aiDEr-Local/README.md

 3. Complete download of model (see NOTATIONS section) - In the mean time we are testing with "deepseek-v2-lite-instruct" in Q8 GGUF.
 4. running with file(s) needs investigating.
 4. Testing Running aider - Is the install complete?
 Are there any further issues.
-4. Edit main branch files, for Intelligent use of Huggingface API to the `https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct`, for first response, and under the circumstances of repeating errors.
-Currently there are 3 allowed errors in a row, however, instead of breaking after 3, there will be a use of the API to the HuggingFace model.
-This will enhance the AI significantly for the home user that is restricted to 70B on a 64GB system.
+4. Edit main branch files...
+- for Intelligent use of Huggingface API to the `https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct`, for first response, where it will be planning more.
+2. under the circumstances of repeating errors.
+- Currently there are 3 allowed errors in a row, however, instead of breaking after 3, there will be a use of the API to the HuggingFace model `https://huggingface.co/deepseek-ai/DeepSeek-Coder-V2-Instruct`.
+This will enhance the AI significantly for the home user that is restricted to 70B on a 64GB system, or the .

  model, and will try up to 3 times in total, until the issue has been solved, additionally potentially the first response, could be done through these 405B models.